Have you just heard the term diamond painting and it has already started to tempt you? Well, this happens to all the artists out there.

 Therefore, if you are trying diamond painting for the first time, here are some steps that are going to help you run things smoothly with your very first masterpiece:

-- Unpack your diamond painting kit and remove all the items one by one.
+- Unpack your diamond art package and remove all the items one by one.

 - Put your canvas on a completely flat surface.

 - Sort all your diamonds in different storage boxes according to the colors

 - Place the diamonds in a grooved tray or easy picking of diamonds.